Labcoding83/IPR.Control.Panel/README.md

 Hardware monitoring and some control features.

 ## Features
-* Monitor all hardware as __LibreHardwareMonitor__ does.
+* Monitor all hardware in Windows, partial support under Linux.
-* Controls Intel CPU voltage offsets over/undervolting (between -150mv and +150mv)
+* Controls Intel CPU voltage offsets over/undervolting (between -150mv and +150mv) (Windows and Linux)
-* Controls some Dell laptop fans
+* Controls some Dell laptop fans (Windows only)
 * Controls can have fixed values or (minimal) custom curve values